-Many factors could affect the sufficiency of the Trust Estate to meet debt service payments on the 2012 Bonds, and the sufficiency of the Motor License Fund to make payments required with respect to the 2012A MLF Special Revenue Bonds, some of which are discussed below.
+Many factors could affect the sufficiency of the Trust Estate to meet debt service payments on the 2012 Bonds, some of which are discussed below.
 Potential investors must carefully consider the following factors in order to understand the structure and characteristics of the 2012 Bonds and the potential merits and risks of an investment in the 2012 Bonds.
 Potential investors must review and be familiar with a variety of risk factors in deciding whether to purchase any 2012 Bond.
 The following risk factors are among those which should be considered by a potential investor: